froobn/HLT_Assignments/README.md

 # HLT_Assignments
-Portfolio for Human Language Technologies
+Portfolio for Human Language Technologies containing assignments from my undergraduate HLT Course at The University of Texas at Dallas

 [Overview of NLP](https://github.com/Billpdozier/HLT_Assignments/blob/main/Overview%20of%20NLP.pdf)